 - Strange Clanking

 Minimal hums are expected.
-If you notice distinct rattling racket emanating from your water heater, it could be a a warning there is a problem.
+If you notice distinct rattling racket emanating from your water heater, it could be a warning there is a problem.

 If residue has developed inside, your water heater may be less energy efficient.
 This may result in increased energy costs and likely harm to your equipment.